Cotton Belt 819: Retirement

 In order to raise money for the cost of moving and constructing a permanent display structure for the engine, the City of Pine Bluff sold "shares" in the locomotive to the school children in Jefferson County.
-Children were requested to "buy" No. 819 by contributing one penny per pound (the engine & tender weigh 541,300 pounds) and were presented with cards signed by the mayor indicating the number of "shares" purchased.
+Children were requested to "buy" No. 819 by contributing one penny per pound (the locomotive and tender collectively weigh 750,500 lb) and were presented with cards signed by the mayor indicating the number of "shares" purchased.
 It had been estimated they needed to raise $4,000.00 for the concrete based, metal roofed, pipe framed shed surrounded by a concrete walkway and 6 ft fence.
 The problem of getting the locomotive moved to the display was solved when Cotton Belt agreed to lend materials for a temporary spur to the park.
 Cotton Belt and Missouri Pacific employees contributed the labor in building the spur and moving the historic locomotive and tender.

 However, just four years later, the Pine Bluff Commercial ran this note in the October 6, 1959 edition:

 A Commercial newsman's inspection this week of the Cotton Belt locomotive permanently on display on a site between Oakland and Townsend Parks revealed the old steam engine has been neglected by the city.
 When the railroad donated the engine to the city it did so with the stipulation that the locomotive would receive proper care.
 Not only had the engine been allowed to deteriorate through rust, the effects of the weather in non-metal portions and acts of vandalism, but the grounds have been allowed to grow up around the fenced-in area so that visitors must trudge through weeds to get an up-close look at the locomotive.